-“We’re in a tremendous period of change, and it’s going to happen very rapidly,” Ookla’s Blum said.
+“We’re in a tremendous period of change, and it’s going to happen very rapidly,” Ookla’s Blum told us when 5G networks were first emerging.
 “There’s been a lot of talk about 5G, and it’s been very speculative, deep in a lab somewhere being developed and tested.
 This is the first year we can actually say 5G is here.

 “It’s not here for everyone, and it will take time to get to everyone,” Blum added.
 “But it is here.
 I think quarter to quarter for the next couple of years, it’s going to be mind-boggling amounts of growth.”